Mar 06-May 05, 2017

 Meeting Place and Times

 This course is taught online.
 Course participants login and participate at a time of day that is convenient for them.
-It is recommended that participants login at least 4 to 5 times per week and plan on spending 13 to 16 hours per week for 9 weeks to successfully complete this course.
-The time estimate above includes both the time teachers will spend on-line participating in group discussions and such, and the time spent off-line working on assignments, projects, and other activities.
+It is recommended that participants login at least 4 to 5 times per week and plan on spending 13 to 16 hours per week for the 9 weeks the course is in session to successfully complete this course.
+The time estimate above includes both the time teachers will spend online participating in group discussions and such, and the time spent offline working on assignments, projects, and other activities.

 PrerequisitesBachelor's degree, professional teaching certificate, and at least one year of K-12 teaching experience.
 Because the use of technology is integral to the course, some familiarity with using technology in the classroom is required.

 Target AudienceK-12 science teachers with at least one year of teaching experience and some familiarity with using technology in the classroom.

 Time Commitment:13-16 hours per week.
 If you are unfamiliar with this field of study and/or method of delivery, you may require more time.

 This course uses a learning management system.
 You will learn more closer to the course start date.

 For specific questions about the course content, contact Jason Marcks at email@example.com, or for questions about registration and other administrative details, call NTEN at (800) 282-6062.